All right, News Roundup and Information Overload Hour.

 If they can't get rid of Joe Biden, they're going to say that Donald Trump has more problems than Joe Biden does, even if Joe Biden can't even get up in the morning.

-That's that's where that's going.
+That's where that's going.

-And and I can assure you, by by the time the fall comes, you'll find plenty of national polls from news organizations saying, oh, Biden, even though we've not seen him in five weeks, is still magnificent and leading Trump in a massive turnaround.
+And I can assure you, by the time the fall comes, you'll find plenty of national polls from news organizations saying, oh, Biden, even though we've not seen him in five weeks, is still magnificent and leading Trump in a massive turnaround.

 That's the way this thing works.

-Uh but but truthfully, the Democrats have a real issue right now.
+But truthfully, the Democrats have a real issue right now.

-They don't know how to get rid of the vice president because she's an African American female, and that's their base, and they don't really know how to shove the president out because he is the president of the United States and his his wife and others are gonna protect him and Try to keep him clinging on.
+And they don't really know how to shove the president out because he is the president of the United States and his wife and others are going to protect him and try to keep him clinging on.

-And then of course you have the governor of California and others hanging out there on the side saying, We love you, Joe, but really wanting to step in.
+And then, of course, you have the governor of California and others hanging out there on the side saying, we love you, Joe, but really wanting to step in.

 I don't know how this thing ends.

-Oh no, he's not saying that.
+Oh, no, he's not saying that.

 He says that his age is a real advantage.

-He said that he's not running and that it the person next in line would be Vice President Harris.
+He said that he's not running and that the person next in line would be Vice President Harris.

 That may work for trees.

-I don't think it works for president.
+I don't know if it works for president.

 Congratulations to all of you.